Mikey Lopez: San Antonio

-On January 26, 2018, Lopez signed with USL side San Antonio FC for the 2018 season.
+On January 26, 2018, Lopez signed with USL Championship side San Antonio FC for the 2018 season.

 Birmingham Legion

 On November 13, 2018, it was announced that Lopez would join Birmingham Legion ahead of their debut USL Championship season.
+He left Birmingham following their 2024 season.

+Portland Hearts of Pine

+On December 28, 2024, it was announced that Lopez would join Portland Hearts of Pine ahead of their debut USL League One season.
+He is the team's captain.

 International

 Lopez was born in Dallas to Mexican parents.
 Lopez was first called into the United States U20 national team in February 2013 and was a member of the squad that finished second at the 2013 CONCACAF U-20 Championship.